A simple determination of the halo size $L$ from $^{10}$Be/$^9$Be data: Analytical formula for

 Finally, using the above equations and recalling $\psi = N v/(4\pi)$, the formula to calculate the TOA ratio from the IS one is given by

 with

-We test the accuracy of the approximate against the correct TOA modulation of $\mathrm{^{10}Be/^9Be}$ in the top panel of Fig.~\ref{fig:1D_solmod}.
-Actually, the figure shows the TOA to IS ratio from the exact (solid blue line) and approximate (black dashed line) cases, with the relative difference between the two shown in the bottom panel.
-The approximation reproduces the exact calculation at the percent level, the origin of the difference lying in the energy dependence of the IS $^9$Be flux in \usine{} that is not exactly Eq~(\ref{eq:fluxBe}).
+We test the accuracy of the approximate formula against the correct TOA modulation of $\mathrm{^{10}Be/^9Be}$ in the top panel of Fig.~\ref{fig:1D_solmod}.
+In fact, the figure shows the TOA-to-IS ratio from the exact (solid blue line) and approximate (dashed black line) cases, with the relative difference between the two shown in the bottom panel.
+The approximation reproduces the exact calculation at the percent level accuracy; the origin of the difference lies in the energy dependence of the IS $^9$Be flux in \usine{} that is not exactly the same as Eq~(\ref{eq:fluxBe}).
 In the top panel, we also highlight the various corrective terms appearing in the approximate formula, namely ${\cal C}_{\rm prefact}$, ${\cal C}_{\rm flux}$, and `shift'---the TOA ratio must be calculated at IS energy in Eq.~(\ref{eq:TOA2ISforratio}).
 The dominant correction is from the `shift' term (dash-dotted grey line), with subdominant but still significant corrections from the ${\cal C}_{\rm prefact}$ (dashed grey line) and ${\cal C}_{\rm flux}$ (dotted grey line) terms.